 Outreach is part of the process

-In seeking to develop a long-term relationship, Kristina suggests thinking about foundation funding as a cycle, not a one‑off application process.
+In seeking to develop a long-term relationship, Kristina suggests you think about foundation funding as a cycle, not a one‑off application process.

-A considerable amount of work is needed before making an actual submission to a foundation, from designing and refining a feasible project idea and creating a concept note to aligning your work to a foundation’s priorities and making approaches to program staff.
+As part of this cycle, a considerable amount of work is needed before making an actual submission, from designing and refining a feasible project idea to creating a concept note to align your work to a foundation’s priorities.

-In foundation grant-seeking, engaging with foundation program staff is a core skill that helps you:
+In foundation grant-seeking, engaging with foundation program staff is a skill that helps you:

 - test whether your idea is timely and relevant